A walking tour of the

 North of the entrance to the woods we see the Lychgate and the decorated fences that flank it.
 This is our introduction to the widest variety of public art in the parish.
 From the Lychgate, we follow the path northwards until we reach a junction; where we take the path to the right towards the first of the five carved benches, featuring a magpie and fox.
 The carvings on these benches and on the Lychgate are the work of Paul Sivell.
 We return to the path junction and turn right, passing two more carved benches (leaves; owl).
 To our right we see five deer and to the left a metal arch over a pathway into the woods: the deer and the arch are further examples of Colin Phillips’ work.
 Continuing along the loop of the path, we see the remaining two benches (deer, badgers) and then bear left to walk through the estate to the Woodland Community Centre.
 We follow the path, passing by the enclosure with black fencing and yellow gates, to Chiltern Crescent and then Savernake Way, as the Centre comes into view.
 Along its front, we see the very attractive set of mosaic murals that are the work of Will Rosie.

-Our next site is another bus shelter, but it’s almost a third of a mile away at Crowdhill, so as we will next be heading back towards the centre of the village and on to Knowle Park, this might well be a good chance for another natural break.
+Our next two sites are another bus shelter and another of the new village signs, but they are almost a third of a mile away at Crowdhill, so as we will next be heading back towards the centre of the village and on to Knowle Park, this might well be a good chance for another natural break.